Fire Cider, the first herbal medicine I learned to make at Twin Star.

 What is your favorite music to hoop to?

 "I love to hoop to hip hop, R&B, and ambient electronic music."
+Who is your hoopspiration?

 "Currently, I’m inspired by dancers.
 The French new style hip hop dancers, Les Twins are a huge inspiration for me right now."
+Where do you hoop?

 "I hoop alone in my house or at the gym, mostly.
 Hooping is a big part of my life.
 I pick up the hoop to dance to a song every hour to clear my mind when I’m working at home on my computer."
+Why do you think it’s important for people to know that black people hoop?

 "I think it’s important for people to know that black people hoop so that more black people and people of all ethnic backgrounds actually try it.
 Sometimes representation is important.
 I saw an adult hooping for the first time in 2004 and fell in love with it immediately.
 I didn’t actually start hooping myself until five years later.
 As much as I loved watching the hooper I saw in 2004, and as strong as the pull was to try hooping myself, I didn’t do it.
 I believe I would have started earlier if the woman I saw looked more like me."
+If you feel people are surprised that you are a black hooper, why do you think they feel that way?

 "If people are surprised about one thing about me, they’re surprised about everything about me.
 It’s all one package; my nomadic lifestyle, my way of dress, my shamanic sensibilities, and my hooper being-ness can be a surprise to some people and but then again, maybe not."
+Do you think that hooping builds self-confidence?

 "If you stick with any creative endeavor that you love, practice it regularly and witness yourself changing and becoming more skilled over time, you become more self-confident.
 That is a fact."
+What advice do you have for someone who is new to hooping?

 "My advice is not to freak out when you drop the hoop or have difficulty getting it around your waist in the beginning.
 It’s a fun thing.
 Make it fun no matter what make-believe skill level you've assigned to yourself."
+What has been your hooping accomplishments and what is your ultimate hooping goal?

 "I started a hoop dance and movement meditation retreat in 2010 (a year after I began hooping as an adult) called, Sacred Circularities.
 It’s been going strong for five years now.
 This event, which gathers hoopers from all over the world, has become a powerful force for promoting hoop dance as a practice for personal growth and community building.
 It happens in Bali, Indonesia and Sedona, Arizona."
+"My ultimate hooping goal is to merge my multimedia and story-telling gifts with my hooping life to form a production company that produces films, books and other tools for hoopers, dancers and spiritual people."
+How has hooping changed your life?

+"Hooping brought a daily practice of dance back into my life.
+I trained as a dancer in high school but stopped formal training after college.
+Hula hooping has re-ignited the light of my creativity.
+I can share myself easier. and I can see and have appreciation for my life’s journey.
+Hooping has deepened my spiritual knowing.
+I’m really grateful for this practice!"
 What other hobbies do you have?
 “I’m not so much of a hobbyist.
 I do things in patterns.
 I have interests that come in, serve their function and then move on.
 In addition to being a hooper and retreat organizer, I have a Master’s Degree in Film, I am a skilled massage therapist, and I have a love of healthy food, weight training and meditation."

 "It looked so fun.
 It made me want to experience being a kid for the moment."